With our new chain saw and brush cutter, plus a trailer in tow behind a station wagon filled with garden tools, we headed to our land for the weekend.

 Heeding the old carpenter’s adage of “measure twice and cut once”, we again reviewed our proposed driveway path through the forest.
 I especially took note of tracking with the old logging road as much as possible, maintaining good forest views, and reducing the amount of trees to a minimum that would need to be cut.

 Some of our friendly neighbors came by.
 The husband provided some insights on how much driveway room had been needed for truck access and other heavy equipment during his personal home construction experience.
 I incorporated this feedback and adjusted the course slightly.
-There may be a need to remove two trees along the side of the current driveway path. but I oriented it so that lower value trees would be removed.
+There may be a need to remove two trees along the side of the current driveway path, but I oriented it so that lower value trees would be removed (if needed).
 One has a trunk deformity that was likely caused by stem breakage many decades ago, and the other is a fine tree but on the smaller side.
 However, there is no need to remove those trees yet, since there is still plenty of room for regular vehicles.

 Our initial goal is to get about 600 feet into the property with a cleared driveway path, and connect it up to a central camping spot and turn-around area.
-The eventual driveway will likely be around 750 feet long, but I don’t want to make final path determinations to ta building site until after more exact locations are determined in the future.
+The eventual driveway will likely be around 750 feet long, but I don’t want to make final path determinations to a building site until after more exact locations are determined in the future.
 At around the 600 foot mark, we will also likely need to have a few older alder trees logged, plus that point should be around the proposed clearing area for solar exposure.

 We started right beside Parker Road at an old access-blocking brush and log pile, and started cutting it up.
 Smaller limbs were placed in the trailer, and larger logs were cut and tossed to the side to continue decomposing in the forest.
 Once beyond that, we started brush cutting through the salal bushes that had overgrown the old logging road.
 Our property has native rhododendron and we found some smaller rhodies on the driveway; we dug them up and transplanted them to the northwest corner of the property in the clearing where a neighbor illegally cut trees last year.